 What is a gin and tonic?

-As the name implies, a gin and tonic is a highball cocktail made by mixing tonic water and gin.
-You can alter the ratio depending on your personal taste, the strength of the gin and any other drink mixtures you’re using.
+As the name implies, a gin and tonic is a cocktail made by mixing tonic water and gin.
+You can alter the ratio depending on your personal taste, the strength of the gin, and any other drink mixtures you’re using.
 Most people prefer a 1:1 or 1:3 ratio of gin to tonic water.

 How to Make a Frozen Gin and Tonic

-Although a traditional gin and tonic does not contain simple syrup, we have it in this recipe to bring out the flavors of the ingredients.
+Although a traditional gin and tonic do not contain simple syrup, we have it in this recipe to bring out the flavors of the ingredients.
 When blended with ice, ingredients can be diluted and flavors more subtle.
 It’s also very bitter without the simple syrup.

-Quick tip – If you’re not using it right away, store the slushie in the freezer, just leave it in the blender container and then pour it into glasses when ready to serve.
+Quick tip – If you’re not using it right away, store the slushie in the freezer, just leave it in the blender container, and then pour it into glasses when ready to serve.

 Frozen Gin and Tonics